-- State Licensure or certification in good standing. - Board Specialty Certification or highest level of credentials attained, if applicable, or completion of any required internships/residency programs, or other postgraduate training. (e.g., MCBAP, AMA, APA, ABMS, etc.) - Official transcript of graduation from an accredited school and or Licensing and Regulatory Affairs (LARA) license. - Drug Enforcement Agency (DEA)/Controlled Dangerous Substances (CDS); - Professional Liability/Malpractice Coverage; - Background Checks (refer to MSHN Background Check procedure); - National Practitioner Databank (NPDB)/Healthcare Integrity and Protection Databank (HIPDB) query or, in lieu of the NPDB/HIPDB query, all of the following must be verified: - o Minimum 5-year history of professional liability claims resulting in judgement or settlement; - o Disciplinary status with regulatory board or agency; and - Medicare/Medicaid Sanctions
+- State Licensure or certification in good standing. - Board Specialty Certification or highest level of credentials attained, if applicable, or completion of any required internships/residency programs, or other postgraduate training. (e.g., MCBAP, AMA, APA, ABMS, etc.) - Official transcript of graduation from an accredited school and/or Licensing and Regulatory Affairs (LARA) license. - Drug Enforcement Agency (DEA)/Controlled Dangerous Substances (CDS); - Professional Liability/Malpractice Coverage; - Background Checks (refer to MSHN Background Check procedure); - National Practitioner Databank (NPDB)/Healthcare Integrity and Protection Databank (HIPDB) query or, in lieu of the NPDB/HIPDB query, all of the following must be verified: - Historical checks of criminal convictions related to the delivery of a health care item or service;

+- o Historical checks of civil judgements related to the delivery of a health care item or service; - o Disciplinary status with regulatory board or agency; - Medicare/Medicaid Sanctions

-Note: If the individual practitioner undergoing credentialing is a physician, then physician profile information obtained from the American Medical Association (AMA) or American Osteopathic Association (AOA) may be used to satisfy state licensure, Board Certification, and Educational and academic status.
+Note: If the individual practitioner undergoing credentialing is a physician, then physician profile information obtained from the American Medical Association (AMA) or American Osteopathic Association (AOA) may be used to satisfy state licensure, Board Certification, and educational/academic status.